DInfanger/pvaluefunctions/README.md

     1.
   - `xlab` (optional): String indicating the label of the x-axis.
   - `xlim` (optional): Numerical vector of length 2 indicating the limits of the x-axis on the *untransformed* scale.
+For example: If you want to plot *p*-value functions for odds ratios from logistic regressions, the limits have to be given on the log-odds scale.
   - `together`: Logical.
 Indicating if graphics for multiple estimates should be displayed together or on separate plots.
   - `plot_p_limit`: Numerical value indicating the lower limit of the